Some of our information has moved to NT.GOV.AU

 The following is a list of proposals now open for public comment.

 Open for comment

-The current Western Davenport Water Allocation Plan was declared in 2011, and was therefore due for review.
+The current Western Davenport Water Allocation Plan was declared in 2011

 A consultation process involving stakeholders, land owners and interested parties commenced in April 2016.